appeacock/jasperbuster/README.md

 Credit: Steve Kuekes

-# Jasper on Raspian Buster Software Installation Guide
+# Jasper on Raspbian Buster Software Installation Guide
-I completed this install process on a Raspberry Pi Model 3 B+ using the Raspian Buster Lite ISO.
+I completed this install process on a Raspberry Pi Model 3 B+ using the Raspbian Buster Lite ISO.
 I used a USB microphone and speakers that plug into the audio jack.

 I don't see any reason it wouldn't work on a Pi Mode 4.
 I'll work on getting one of these for testing